getindiekit/indiekit/README.md

 * Highly configurable, with presets available for common static site generators such as Jekyll and Hugo.

-* Localisable, with initial support for English, French and German.
+* Localisable, with initial support for English, Dutch, French, German and Portuguese.

 ## Features